Divyadharshinimurugesan/Custom-Dashboard-Builder---HalleyX/README.md

 ## Demo Video

 The uploaded video file has been compressed to meet the required file size limit, so the visual quality may be slightly reduced.
-Therefore, I have uploaded the project demo video through the Google Drive link below.
+For this reason, I have provided the project demo video through the Google Drive link below.

 Kindly refer to the link below for the project demonstration.